Admissible extensions of subtheories of second order arithmetic: Ordinal notations

 \section{Ordinal notations}

 In the next sections we establish the upper proof-theoretic bound of the theory $\kp +\poocas$.
 Our method of choice is the ordinal analysis of $\kp +\poocas$ via a system $\rs$ of ramified set theory.
 And in order to build up this system and to control the derivations in $\rs$ we work with specific ordinal notations.

-The following outline is based on ideas going back to Buchholz \cite{buchholz86a}.
+Buchholz has developed several ordinal notation systems based on so-called collapsing functions; see, for example, Buchholz \cite{buchholz86a,buchholz92a,buchholz02a}.
+In the following we will work with a reduced version, which is sufficient for our purposes.

+Let $\On$ be the collection of all ordinals and let $\Omega$ be a sufficiently large ordinal.
+To simplify matters we set $\Omega := \aleph_1$, but also $\omega_1^{ck}$ or even somewhat small ordinals could do the job.
+The following outline is based on \cite{buchholz92a}.

 \begin{definition}\rm The set of ordinals $C(\alpha,\beta)$ and the ordinals $\psi(\alpha)$ are defined for all ordinals $\alpha$ and $\beta$ by induction on $\alpha$. \begin{enumerate}[(i)] \item $\{0,\Omega\} \cup \beta \subseteq C(\alpha,\beta)$. \item If $\eta,\xi \in C(\alpha,\beta)$, then $\eta +\xi \in C(\alpha,\beta)$ and $\omega^\xi \in C(\alpha,\beta)$. \item If $\xi <\alpha$ and $\xi \in C(\alpha,\beta)$, then $\psi(\xi) \in C(\alpha,\beta)$. \item $\psi(\alpha) \,:=\, \min(\{ \eta \in \On : C(\alpha,\eta) \cap \Omega = \eta \})$. \end{enumerate} \end{definition}